zak-45/WLEDVideoSync/README.md

  | `H` | **Help**                | Opens a help page explaining these shortcuts.                            |

  ### Command-Line Usage
- You can launch the application with flags to quickly configure a cast.
+ You can launch the application with flags to quickly configure a cast (for mobile server).

  ```bash
  WLEDVideoSync.py [FLAGS]